 It’s an ideal trail if you don’t want something too hectic!
 It’s well-marked and an easy route to follow without a guide.

-The views from Laguna Torre are spectacular, and icebergs are scattered all over the laguna.
+The views of Cerro Torre from Laguna Torre are spectacular, and icebergs are scattered all over the laguna.

 Personally, I found the hardest part of the hike to be the section leading to Mirador Maestri.